pneycho/illumination-direction/README.md

 # illumination-direction
----

 A way to figure out the direction of incident light (sunlight, is the usual culprit), given the image of a crater.

-If you use the code, please cite
+Pretty useful as a setup for direction-based search.

+This is a section of the code used in the article
 `S. Sanyal, S. Palit and A. Banerjee: A hybrid approach to crater detection based on illumination direction, texture analysis and interpolation.
 3rd IEEE International Conference on Electronics, Communication, Computer Technologies and Optimization Techniques, 14-15 December 2018, Mysuru, India.
-DOI: 10.1109/ICEECCOT43722.2018.9001630 `

-This is a section of the code used in the above article.
+DOI: 10.1109/ICEECCOT43722.2018.9001630 `.
+If you use the code, please cite it.

 ---